this section seems pretty empty

 It's the May holiday in China and many people decided to climb the wall today

-but this is what we are heading for, the wall is full of people
+but this is where we are heading and the wall is full of people

 the Great Wall at Badaling